40 Popular Indonesian Dishes and Foods

 Ingredients and Preparation

-Popular Types of Indonesian Food
+Popular Types of Indonesian Dishes

 Indonesian dishes are famous specialties widely eaten in the Republic of Indonesia, a Southeast Asian island nation, for a long time.
 Since this island country has over 1,300 ethnic groups, many dishes here start as a regional delicacy before spreading to the whole country.